CyanTabby/ResoniteModLoader/README.md

 # ResoniteModLoader

-A mod loader for [Resonite VR](https://Resonite.com/).
+A mod loader for [Resonite](https://resonite.com/).
 Consider joining our community on [Discord][Resonite Modding Discord] for support, updates, and more.

 ## Installation

 If you are using the Steam version of Resonite you are in the right place.
 If you are using the standalone version, read the [Resonite Standalone Setup](doc/Resonite_standalone_setup.md) instructions.
 If you are on Linux, read the [Linux Notes](doc/linux.md).

-1. Download [ResoniteModLoader.dll](https://github.com/Resonite-modding-group/ResoniteModLoader/releases/latest/download/ResoniteModLoader.dll) to Resonite's `Libraries` folder (`C:\Program Files (x86)\Steam\steamapps\common\ResoniteVR\Libraries`).
+1. Download [ResoniteModLoader.dll](https://github.com/Resonite-modding-group/ResoniteModLoader/releases/latest/download/ResoniteModLoader.dll) to Resonite's `Libraries` folder (`C:\Program Files (x86)\Steam\steamapps\common\Resonite\Libraries`).
-2. Place [0Harmony.dll](https://github.com/Resonite-modding-group/ResoniteModLoader/releases/latest/download/0Harmony.dll) into a `nml_libs` folder under your Resonite install directory (`C:\Program Files (x86)\Steam\steamapps\common\ResoniteVR\nml_libs`).
+2. Place [0Harmony.dll](https://github.com/Resonite-modding-group/ResoniteModLoader/releases/latest/download/0Harmony.dll) into a `rml_libs` folder under your Resonite install directory (`C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_libs`).
 You will need to create this folder.
-3. Add mod DLL files to a `nml_mods` folder under your Resonite install directory (`C:\Program Files (x86)\Steam\steamapps\common\ResoniteVR\nml_mods`).
+3. Add mod DLL files to a `rml_mods` folder under your Resonite install directory (`C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods`).
 You can create the folder if it's missing, or simply launch Resonite once with ResoniteModLoader installed and it will be created automatically.
 4. Add the following to Resonite's [launch options](https://wiki.Resonite.com/Command_Line_Arguments): `-LoadAssembly Libraries\ResoniteModLoader.dll`, substituting the path for wherever you put `ResoniteModLoader.dll`.
 5. Start the game.
-If you want to verify that ResoniteModLoader is working you can check the Resonite logs. (`C:\Program Files (x86)\Steam\steamapps\common\ResoniteVR\Logs`).
+If you want to verify that ResoniteModLoader is working you can check the Resonite logs. (`C:\Program Files (x86)\Steam\steamapps\common\Resonite\Logs`).
 The modloader adds some very obvious logs on startup, and if they're missing something has gone wrong.
 Here is an [example log file](doc/example_log.log) where everything worked correctly.

 If ResoniteModLoader isn't working after following those steps, take a look at our [troubleshooting page](doc/troubleshooting.md).